For thirty years…

-DDD is company-in-residence at Connecticut College, has its own summer intensive at the college, a winter intensive at Gibney Dance in NY, and appears annually at the Tisch School of the Arts Summer Dance Residency Program at NYU.
+DDD is company-in-residence at Connecticut College, has its own summer intensive at the college, a winter intensive in Manhattan, New York, and appears annually at the Tisch School of the Arts Summer Dance Residency Program at NYU.

 For thirty years, DDD has effectively engaged audiences worldwide, with community-based projects playing an important role, particularly in the 1990’s.
 In Out of Season (The Athletes Project) and Familiar Movements (The Family Project), the members of the company rehearsed and performed with groups of volunteer athletes or family members selected in the communities to which the company toured.
 In No Roles Barred, DDD examined the personal roles assumed, formed, and interwoven in our modern social construct, engaging groups ranging from corporate executives and “at-risk” youths to college administrators, doctors, carpenters, and social dance enthusiasts.
 The company’s three community projects have been presented over 30 times in 18 states and two foreign countries.